Your performance evaluation

 2) Arrange an informal mid-term evaluation/check-in to help you with your competency development

-You may choose to discuss your performance BEFORE the end of your co-op work term by asking your employer to conduct an informal mid-term evaluation.
+You may choose to discuss your performance before the end of your co-op work term by asking your supervisor to conduct an informal mid-term evaluation.
 These early conversations can be helpful to identify your current progress in terms of competency development.
 Here you may receive insight into which areas you may want to focus on further developing before the end of your work term.
+Mid-term evaluations are for reflection purposes and will not be recorded on WaterlooWorks.

-3) Conduct a formal end of term evaluation (Required)
+3) Conduct a formal end of term evaluation (required)

-We’ll reach out and send multiple reminders to the contact listed on your "Work Term Record" (your "Work Term Record" can be found on the bottom right side of the WaterlooWorks dashboard) to conduct a Student Performance Evaluation during the fourth month of your work term.
-As a co-op student, it is your responsibility to ensure your employer completes and submits this within the appropriate time frame.
-It is best if you can remind your employer to submit your Student Performance Evaluation BEFORE you leave the work term.
-If you have any questions about working with your employer to complete your Student Performance Evaluation, please reach out to your co-op advisor.
+We’ll reach out and send multiple reminders to the contact listed on your "Work Term Record" to conduct a Student Performance Evaluation during the fourth month of your work term.
+As a co-op student, it is your responsibility to ensure your supervisor completes and submits the Student Performance Evaluation within the appropriate time frame.
+It is best if you can remind your employer to submit your Student Performance Evaluation before you leave the work term.

 Why is the Student Performance Evaluation important to you?